 The Mundane Adventures of a Plumber

-ChatGPT thinks you need a plumbing background to host this kind of podcast.
+When using ChatGPT for podcasting, the chatbot thinks you need a plumbing background to host this kind of podcast.
 We think you just need a good external podcast microphone, a friend or two you like to chat with, and a plethora of unfiltered opinions about flanges.

 We liked this subject enough to dig even deeper.
 Here are a few specific podcast topics you could cover in your new plumbing podcast: